AbaPro/C-To-HTML/README.md

 then enter a text and to close the tag enter "." (a dot without ""),

-if you didn't enter a tag name, the default tag is <p>
+if you didn't enter a tag name, the default tag is paragraph

 https://user-images.githubusercontent.com/102380881/210008913-c9bb28c3-c329-44e9-9ecf-e666611c543c.mp4